IndiscriminateCoding/clarity/README.md

 * Standard "classes" like Functor-Applicative-Monad
 * Concrete instances like Reader-Writer-State
-* Useful data types like Either or These
+* Useful data types like Either, These or Vector

 ### Design notes